Eng-ZeyadTarek/Eng-ZeyadTarek/README.md

 <hr>

-- I graduated from faculty of computer sciences in Zagazig university with B.Cs. degree.
+- 🧑‍🎓 I graduated from faculty of computer sciences in Zagazig university with B.Cs. degree.

-- I finished my M.Cs. degree in AI and machine learning from Queen's university at Kingston, Canada with A+ grade.
+- 📖 I finished my M.Cs. degree in AI and machine learning from Queen's university at Kingston, Canada with A+ grade.

 - 🔭 I’m currently working on **building AI and data science models for clients**.

-- 🌱 I’m currently improved myself in **machine learning, deep learning, reinforcement learning, data analysis, NLP, etc..**.
+- 🌱 I’m currently improving myself in **machine learning, deep learning, reinforcement learning, data analysis, NLP, etc..**.

 - 👨‍💻 All of my projects are available at my <a target="blank" href ="https://github.com/Eng-ZeyadTarek">github profile</a>.

 - 💬 Ask me about **Python, scikit-learn, pandas, matplotlib, numpy, scipy**.

-- 📫 Feel free to contact me through my <a target="blank" href="mailto:zeyadt600@gmail.com">email</a>.

 - 📄 Know about my experiences and check my <a target="blank" href="https://drive.google.com/file/d/1-HDdeOyQmNez8SWW9YGT5X78ANxU8ppI/view?usp=sharing">resume</a>.